jimbonothing64/seng201/Final/README.txt

 To run the game from source:
   When in eclipse run "Main" class, located in Game/src/Game/Main.java

+To run the game from JAR file:
-      Ensure Java 11 is installed on the machine
+    1. Ensure Java 11 is installed on the machine
-      Open the zip folder in a terminal window
+    2. Open the zip folder in a terminal window
-      Run "java -jar usercode1_usercode2_SpaceExplorer.jar"
+    3. Run "java -jhn27_wth37_SpaceExplorer.jar"